rliou92/umonitor/README.md

   * Primary output
 * Daemonizes when called with `--listen`
 * Prevents saving of duplicate profiles
+* Preliminary rotation support

 Future improvements:

 <!--* Implement debug as compile option -->
 * Encoding of resolution
+* Use valgrind to check for memory errors
 * More commandline options
   * Alternate configuration file location?
 <!--* Updating Doxygen documentation? -->